 Playing DVDs with External Subtitle files

-Most DVD discs contain internal subtitle streams, this article is about external subtitle streams stored on files that are not part of the original DVD.
+Most DVD discs contain internal subtitle streams, this article discusses external subtitle streams stored on files that are not part of the original DVD.

 There are several ways to load the external subtitle files when the DVD is played.
-The Manual approach is to play the DVD and once the movie itself starts playing, press Alt+"S" and using the DirectVobSub settings dialog that will pop-up, browse the subtitle file you want to play.
+The Manual approach is to play the DVD and once the movie itself starts playing, press Alt+"S" and using the DirectVobSub settings dialog that pops-up, browse the subtitle file you wish to view.

-The Automatic approach is to place the subtitle file in the DVD's bookmark folder with the base file name (file name without extension) being "disc".
-For example "disc.sub" if your subtitle format is ".sub".
-The DVD bookmark folder will only get created after you play the disc once.
+The automated approach requires placing the subtitle file in the DVD's bookmark folder with the base file name (file name without extension) being "disc".
+For example "disc.srt" if your subtitle format is ".srt".
+The DVD bookmark folder only gets created after you play the disc once.
 If your DVD is backed up on a local hard drive, you may place the subtitle file within the same folder as the VIDEO_TS.IFO file.

 Please note, DVDs were never meant to be played with external subtitle files.
 You may face several issues when trying to get this to work.
 These issues include no video image at all, subtitles never showing up or subtitles going out of synchronization.